simonw/docs-for-llms/README.md

 ```
 > 152131

-That's 152,000 tokens - too large for `gpt-4o-mini` and quite expensive to process.
-Approach with caution!
+That's 152,000 tokens - too large for `gpt-4o-mini` and potentially quite expensive to process.